-Kiev's Andriyivskyy Descent, literally translating to "Andrew's descent", connects the capital's Upper Town with the historic and commercial centre of Podil.
-However, this winding cobblestone street, descending a total of 720 metres, is a visitor attraction in itself.
-Galleries, gift shops and street vendors complement the culturally significant landmarks and monuments of this iconic thoroughfare, a favourite haunt for tourists and locals alike.
+Kiev's Andriyivskyy Descent, literally translating to "Andrew's descent," connects the capital's Upper Town with the historical and commercial center of Podil.
+However, this winding cobblestone street, descending a total of 720 meters, is a visitor attraction in itself.
+Galleries, gift shops and street vendors complement the culturally significant landmarks and monuments of this iconic thoroughfare, a favorite haunt for tourists and locals alike.

 Find out more about Andrew's Descent

-The Andriyivskyy Descent stretches from the summit of the Old Kiev Mountain at St Andrew's Church, all the way to the vibrant Kontraktova Square, in the cultural and economic heart of the Podil district.
+The Andriyivskyy Descent stretches from the summit of Old Kiev Mountain at St Andrew's Church all the way to the vibrant Kontraktova Square in the cultural and economic heart of the Podil district.

 A highlight of the area for many visitors is the 18th-century Saint Andrew's Church, one of Kiev's major attractions, on the summit of the Andriyivskyy Descent.
 This impressive example of Baroque architecture dates back to 1747 and is one of four Ukrainian landmarks specified on the List of Mankind Treasures of Five Continents by the World Society.

 Explore the Andriyivskyy Descent from the Radisson Blu Hotel, Kyiv Podil

 The ideally situated Radisson Blu Hotel, Kyiv Podil, offers guests comfort and convenience in a vibrant and central location.
 Just meters from the Andriyivskyy Descent, the upscale rooms and facilities at the Radisson Blu Hotel, Kyiv Podil allows guests to truly make the most of their time in the Ukrainian capital.